StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

     type: info
 //// tab | Conditional Checks

-- **Usage**: <mark>**_ALWAYS_**</mark> perform conditional checks on commands where failure could cause issues if not properly handled.
+- **Usage**: <mark>**_ALWAYS_**</mark> perform conditional checks on commands where failure could cause issues if left unhandled.
-    - **Reason**: Checking the success of critical commands prevents further execution if an error occurs, reducing the risk of unintended behavior in your script.
+    - **Reason**: Checking the success of critical commands ensures that appropriate actions are taken in the event of a failure.
+This helps prevent unintended side effects and provides better control over script execution.

-///// admonition | Examples
+///// admonition | Example
     type: example

 ```bash